MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 * [ ] Network on and off line mode.
 When on then
   * It is possible to update maps
   * Send out walked tracks
-* [ ] Device orientation.
+* [x] Device orientation.
+To show map correctly pointing the map-north to the real north.
-  * To show map correctly pointing the map-north to the real north.
+* [x] Resize events to change from portrait to landscape mode and back.
 * [ ] Camera.
   * To add the picture as a point on the map when saved.
 * [ ] Time and clock.